bekk/bekk-christmas/post/talks/engaging-your-audience.md

 - Make sure to get direct eye contact with your audience
 - Try "preaching" to your audience

 As Trond will talk more about tomorrow, there is also a lot you can do with your pitch of voice during a presentation.
-More on this tomorrow 🚀
+More on this in the next article 🚀